Reliability analysis of arbitrary systems based on active learning and global sensitivity analysis: Introduction

 From another perspective, \citet{Wu2020} extend the concept of dependent Kriging models where the correlation of the component responses between different candidate points is taken into account \citep{Hu2016} while devising a new learning function for system problems (DKM-SYS). \citet{Wang2021} similarly propose a method relying on the misclassification at the system level.
 Accounting for the dependencies between different responses at the same location (assuming a single model run returns multiple outputs), \citet{Sadoughi2018} use multivariate Gaussian process models, while \citet{Hu2017} propose building composite Kriging models combining both the individual models and others based on an SVD decomposition of the system responses.
 Other contributions involving multivariate Gaussian processes include \citet{Perrin2016} where nested GP models are considered or \citet{Wei2018}.

 All these methods are only applicable to systems that are either parallel or series.
+In practice, it is always possible to use cut-sets to transform any arbitrary configuration into a series or parallel system.
+Nevertheless, the reconfigured cut-sets still result in non-smooth, and henceforth difficult to approximate, limit states.
 More general methods capable of handling complex system configurations have been developed recently.
 For instance, \citet{Yuan2020} propose an approach where the learning function is built on a system level using system information defined through minimal path sets.
 The latter is also used by \citet{Xiao2022} to extend DKM-SYS to arbitrary system configurations.

 The aforementioned contributions mostly tackle only one or two aspects of the issues raised by system reliability.
 In this paper, we propose a new general and efficient algorithm for surrogate-based system reliability analysis that address them \emph{all at once}.
 More precisely, we devise an enrichment scheme that identifies relevant failure modes through subset simulation and density-based clustering.
 Furthermore, we use Sobol' sensitivity analysis to identify the limit state functions that contribute the most to the system failure, so as to only enrich the corresponding experimental designs.
 The approach can be used for general systems, \emph{i.e.}, it is not limited to series of parallel ones.